codahale/veil/docs/src/design.md

 ## Integrated Constructions

 Because Xoodyak provides a wide range of capabilities, it's possible to build fully integrated cryptographic constructions.
-Leveraging transcript consistency–the fact that every operation changes a Xoodyak hash's state in a cryptographically secure manner–makes for much simpler constructions with guarantees that are easier to understand.
+Leveraging transcript consistency–the fact that every operation changes a Xoodyak duplex's state in a cryptographically secure manner–makes for much simpler constructions with guarantees that are easier to understand.

 Instead of combining a hash function and a digital signature algorithm, we have a single digital signature construction.